vutran/zel/README.md

 # zel

-> `zel` is small, and simple command-line tool that helps kickstart new projects.
+> `zel` is a small, and simple command-line tool that helps kickstart new projects.

 ### Benefits